-Despite some government and private sector intervention, the recycling rate remains low at 9% of units reaching end of life (excluding export of used items), or 10% based on tonnage - with the remainder being landfilled and a minor proportion that are exported.
+Despite some government and private sector action, the recycling rate of televisions and computer products remains low at 10% of the volume reaching end of life (excluding export of used items), with the remainder being landfilled and a minor proportion being exported.

-Considering whether there is a case for government intervention to improve recycling or reduce landfill of television and computers in Australia, it is important to identify the possible problems with the current situation.
-The following problems have been identified for stakeholder consideration:
+In considering whether there is a case for government intervention to improve recycling or reduce landfill of televisions and computers in Australia, the following problems were identified for stakeholder consideration.

 - Conservation of non-renewable resources.
 Televisions, computers and computer products contain embedded resources that are nonrenewable, but that are lost under current disposal methods.
 A number of materials such as glass, plastics and lead are able to be recycled either in Australia or overseas.
-As volumes of televisions and computers increase, the volume of non-renewable resources being lost increases.
-There are measures of the value placed on these nonrenewable resources: - market value consultation with current recyclers indicates that the financial value that the market places on recycled television and computer items is on average \$300-400 per tonne of recycled product.
-Considering this value, if the existing situation does not change, this could result in a loss of \$240-380 million of financial value placed on the non-renewable resources from 2008/09 to 2030/31 (present value, 2009 dollars).
-However, it should be noted that it costs about \$970 per tonne to collect and reprocess the waste resulting in a financial loss from recycling of about \$620 per tonne; and - society's intrinsic value of recovering non-renewable resources a choice modelling survey of more than 2,000 Australians conducted by URS has indicated that respondents were willing to pay to increase the current recycling rate and capture non-renewable resources (\$0.50 per unit sold for each percentage increase in the recycling rate, which equates to \$21.14 per unit sold or \$963 per tonne sold to reach 50% recycling).
-While these values cover more than just resource recovery, it was society's intrinsic value that was considered the most significant issue by the survey respondents.
-The survey indicated that there is significant intrinsic value placed on increasing recycling of resources, totalling \$1.6 billion (present value over the period 2008/09 to 2030/31, 2009 dollars) if 70% recycling could be achieved within five to nine years.
+As volumes of televisions and computers being sent to landfill increase, the volume of nonrenewable resources being lost increases.
+There are two broad measures of the value placed on these non-renewable resources. - Market value consultation with recyclers indicated that the financial value that the market places on recycled television and computer items is on average \$300-400 per tonne of recycled product.
+However, it should be noted that it presently costs about \$970 per tonne to collect and reprocess the waste which would result in a direct financial loss from recycling of about \$620 per tonne if regulation were to require the waste to be recycled without a change in technology or current arrangements.
+Economies of scale and the adoption of new technology, which are used in other countries, could reduce these reprocessing costs, although currently, the use of new technology in Australia is not financially viable due to the low volumes of end of life televisions and computers being recycled.
+As such, the recycling industry has been reluctant to invest in these new technologies.